 Posted: May 12, 2015

-Whether you’re on the job or just learning, lab safety is priority number one!
-Medical assistants already working in their careers know that the safety precautions they take in the laboratory could actually save someone’s life.
-But did you know that lab safety begins during your career training?
-The importance of lab safety starts in school and continues throughout your career.
-Here’s why:
+Online medical assistant students already working in their careers know that the safety precautions they take in the laboratory could actually save someone’s life.
+However, did you know that lab safety begins with your online career training?

 It really can save lives.

 When lab safety procedures aren’t followed, people can get hurt–or worse.
 Lab equipment and chemicals that are improperly handled can result in personal injury and even death.
 Chemical spills, toxic fumes, needle pricks, and fires can harm lab workers, while errors in how medications are handled and distributed can harm patients.

 Lab safety protects property.